dependents/Dependents/readme.md

 In your `User` directory create a file Main.sublime-menu.  `Preferences -> Browse Packages` will help you find your `User` directory

 Into that file put this code and you will then see `Preferences -> Mouse Bindings - User` in the menu.
-Now this menu item to edit your user mouse bindings.
+Now use this menu item to edit your user mouse bindings.
 It will create the correct mouse binding file in your `User` directory.
 See above for mouse binding default code to copy, paste and edit.

 ```
 [